johnwks/MEncoder/README.md

 # MEncoder

-Arduino library to work with the AS5600 magnetic hall sensor PCB to function as a rotary encoder or switch.
+Arduino library to work with the AS5600 magnetic hall sensor PCB to function as a rotary encoder or rotary switch.

 ## Installation